ReboreExplore/CHATtacker/README.md

 2. **Medical Officer** - ***Dr. GPT*** 👨‍⚕️

    GPT-3.5-turbo is already very robust and sensitive towards medical topics.
 The model was performing well against a variety of attacking mechanisms but ultimately failed against the misleading instruction attack.
 It turned out that creativity is a key factor in the attack's potential.
 More creative attacks tend to achieve higher success rates.
 Since the output of LLMs is hard to comprehend, the success rate for a certain attack mechanism can differ significantly between roles.
 Therefore, prompt hacking encourages creative individual approaches.
 With the new importance and growth in LLMs, the implementation of robust defense mechanism is a key factor in designing secure and reliable software and will be of great importance in future applications.

+3. **History Teacher** - ***History Teacher- GPT*** 👨‍🏫
+    The GPT-3.5-turbo model was utilized in the role of a history teacher.
+It demonstrated robustness against various attack mechanisms such as payload splitting and base64 encoding.
+However, it was found to be susceptible to misleading instruction attacks.
+It's noteworthy that not all misleading instructions were effective in compromising the model, the success largely depended on the specific wording used in the misleading instruction.
+Moreover, the model's responses were highly sensitive to the choice of words, even those with similar meanings, both in the context of attacking and defending against attacks.
+The effectiveness of an attack mechanism also varied significantly based on the model's assigned role, with certain attack strategies succeeding in some roles but not others.
+Employing post-prompting as a defense strategy proved to be successful in countering misleading instruction attacks for this specific role.

 4. **Transportation Engineer** - ***Mr. Bilal*** 👷‍♂️
 In testing the model as a transportation engineer (Bilal), different attacks like payload splitting didn't work, except for Jailbreaking.
 Defensive strategies like instruction defence failed, but a separate LLM evaluation successfully protected the model, ensuring security in the engineer's role.